Kong/docs.konghq.com/app/2.0.x/hybrid-mode.md

   direct connection to the database.
 * Increased security, in an event one of the DP node got intruded, attacker won't be able to affect other nodes in the Kong cluster.
-* Easiness of management, since admin only need to interact with the CP to control and monitor the status of the entire Kong cluster.
+* Easiness of management, since an admin will only need to interact with the CP nodes to control and monitor the status of the entire Kong cluster.

 ## Topology